-Visual art takes many different forms and as with every art, it continues to change with the society that consumes it.
+Visual art takes many different forms and, as with every art, it continues to change with the society that consumes it.
 Comic books (or, rather, American comic books in our case) is a genre that defied expectations and critics at every turn.

 Much like the human history itself, history of American comics is separated into periods and while the debate still goes on (again, much like with human history),

 - The Golden Age (1938 – 1950)

-The Silver Age (1956 – 1970)
+- The Silver Age (1956 – 1970)

-The Bronze Age (1970 – 1985)
+- The Bronze Age (1970 – 1985)

-The Modern Age (1985 – Present)
+- The Modern Age (1985 – Present)

 This article will talk about The Golden Age, the era in which the comics took their current form and many of the cultural icons we know and love now have been created and taken shape (although they’d go on to be through many iterations).

 The thirties were a turbulent era for the United States.
 The Great Depression, The Prohibition, The Great Dust Bowl, the most severe heatwave and the coldest winter in the history of North America.
 With this much depressiveness and grey future ahead, the entertainment market was booming.
 Myriads of now classical films and books were created during that time, as people flocked to cinemas and bookshops to escape the drudgery of existence.
 Comic books were no exception.
-People wanted colourful, bright and vivid.
+People wanted colorful, bright and vivid.

 We generally recognize the birthday of modern American-style comic book as June of 1938, when after years of attempts to put their talents to good use, a creative duo of Jerry Siegel and Joe Shuster have managed to publish the very first story about an alien from the planet Krypton that became an American symbol on part with the Star-Spangled banner and apple pie – Superman.